Best Laptop Stand for Desk in 2026

 A laptop stand that raises the screen to eye level — with the top of the screen at or slightly below eye height — eliminates that flexion angle.
 Pairing it with a Bluetooth keyboard and mouse at desk height creates a workstation where the spine maintains its neutral position throughout the day.
 Most users notice a reduction in end-of-day neck and shoulder fatigue within 3-5 days of switching.

 The counterintuitive point: laptop stands are more ergonomically impactful than standing desks for most people.
-Standing desks address lower back posture, which is a real issue — but the cervical load from looking down at a laptop screen affects far more workers, at higher severity, than lower back issues from sitting.
-Fixing screen height costs $30-50; a standing desk costs $300-1500.
+Standing desks address lower back posture — a real issue — but the cervical load from looking down at a laptop screen affects far more workers, at higher severity, than lower back issues from sitting.
+Fixing screen height costs $30-50.
+A standing desk costs $300-1500.
 The ROI comparison isn’t close.

-For home office workers building a complete ergonomic setup around a laptop stand, see our guide on the best monitor arm for desk — the principles of screen height positioning apply equally to monitor arms and laptop stands.
+For home office workers building a complete ergonomic peripheral setup around a laptop stand, see our guide on the best wireless mouse for laptop — the mouse and keyboard you pair with your laptop stand complete the ergonomic picture.

 The Two Categories of Laptop Stands — and Which One You Need